Dean Winnard

-Dean Winnard (born 20 August 1989) is an English footballer who plays for Marine in the Northern Premier League Division One West.
+Dean Winnard (born 20 August 1989) is an English footballer who last played for Marine in the Northern Premier League Division One West.
 His natural position is as a central defender.
 However, at Accrington Stanley, he was predominantly used as a left full-back.

 Club career

 Blackburn Rovers

 Winnard was born in Wigan, Greater Manchester and began his career in the youth team of Blackburn Rovers.
 He captained the under-18 and reserve teams at Blackburn Rovers.
 In April 2008, Winnard signed a one–year contract with the club but was released in 2009 without appearing for the first team.

 Accrington Stanley

 Winnard signed for Accrington Stanley on 19 June 2009.
 He previously went on a trial with Accrington Stanley, leading him to sign for the club despite interests from Doncaster Rovers and Rotherham United.
 Upon joining the club, Winnard was given a number fifteen shirt for the side.

 Winnard made his Football League debut on 8 August in the 0–1 defeat to Rotherham United.
 In early–September, he suffered a thigh injury and was sidelined briefly.
 Winnard made his return to the first team from injury on 5 September 2009, starting the whole game, in a 2–0 win over Bury.
 On 6 October 2009, he scored his first professional goal (and his first for Accrington Stanley), in a 2–0 win over Shrewsbury Town.
 Two weeks later on 24 October 2009, Winnard once played in the left–back position, in a 2–1 win over Rochdale.
 Since joining the club, he regained his first team place for the side throughout the season.
 However, Winnard missed the last two matches of the season, due to a groin injury.
 At the end of the 2009–10 season, he made fifty–four appearances and scoring once in all competitions.
 He signed a two–year contract with the club after being offered a new contract.